What Is Clarifying Shampoo? Top 6 Clarifying Shampoos

 Before we delve deeper into the benefits of clarifying shampoos, we should first review what causes buildup and residue in hair in the first place.
 Every single product you use in your hair causes buildup.
 This includes your regular shampoo and conditioner.
 Some people have hair that does not allow products or water to easily get deep inside.
 This is known as non-porous hair.
 When you have this kind of hair, products will most likely just stay on top of your hair.
 This leads to buildup.

-Silicones, which are found in many hair products, work by lubricating the hair to add shine.
+Silicones, which are found in many hair products and beauty products, work by lubricating the hair to add shine.
 They require special cleaning agents to be removed.
 I know that it’s super easy to reach for the dry shampoo when you want to push off washing your hair, but just know that all that product builds up and prevents you from having “commercial hair”.

 Buildup and hair residue are unavoidable and are constantly happening.
-Whether it be natural pollutants or your hands constantly touching your hair, your hair is in a perpetual state of getting dirty.
+Whether it be natural pollutants, hard water residue, or your hands constantly touching your hair, your hair is in a perpetual state of getting dirty.
 It’s sort of like owning a car- the more you use it, the lower its value.
 You can spruce it up and get new parts, but it’s never worth the same as it was originally.
 Your hair just isn’t the same as when it first grew in.
 This is where clarifying shampoo comes in.

 What Does Clarifying Shampoo Do?

 If you have thin hair, buildup can weigh it down.
 Overuse of styling products or overproduction of sebum are two primary culprits in hair and scalp buildup.
-However, some buildup may be beneficial for people with thick, curly hair.
+However, some buildup may be beneficial for people with thick, curly hair or dry hair.
 I know you think you’re completely cleaning your hair with regular shampoos, but they are actually filled with moisturizers and other ingredients that coat your hair shaft in order to prevent breakage.
 So what does clarifying shampoo do?
 It strips your hair of everything it has, leaving you with your extremely clean, naked hair.